mParticle/docs/src/pages/guides/idsync/aliasing/index.md

 As a user begins to engage with your website or app, their initial activity is stored against an anonymous profile.
 If your organization uses [Profile Link](/guides/idsync/profile-link-strategy/) or [Profile Conversion](/guides/idsync/profile-conversion-strategy/) strategies, the first appearance of a new Login ID will always cause a new known user profile to be created.

-Aliasing gives you control over the transition between the anonymous and known user profiles.
-You can choose to let the new known user profile be a completely blank slate.
-This may be necessary in order to comply with privacy legislation.
+Aliasing gives you control over the transition from an anonymous user profile to a known user profile.
+You can choose to create a new known user profile that does not include any historical data from the original anonymous user profile.
+This may be necessary to comply with local privacy legislation.

-Alternatively, you can choose to copy event and profile data from the original anonymous profile over to the new known profile.
-This allows you to keep a more complete picture of the user's history and allows you to create audiences where the user fulfilled one part of the condition in an anonymous state, and another part in a known state.
+Alternatively, you can choose to copy event and profile data from the original anonymous profile over to the new known profile to maintain a more complete picture of the user's journey.
+This allows you to create audiences of users who may have fulfilled some of the conditions to be included in the audience anonymously before their known user profiles were created.

 ### Example: Recommendation Conversions

-The mPTravel app wants to capture an audience of users who clicked on an in-app recommendation for a vacation package, and then went on to purchase the recommended package.
+The mPTravel app wants to capture an audience of users who clicked on an in-app recommendation for a vacation package before continuing to purchase the recommended package.

-Clark Griswold downloads the mPTravel app and, while browsing, clicks on a recommendation link for an all-inclusive European Vacation.
+A user named Clark Griswold downloads the mPTravel app and, while browsing, clicks on a recommendation link for an all-inclusive European Vacation.
 Since he hasn't yet created an account, this action is attributed to his anonymous user profile.

 Clark eventually completes his purchase.
 As part of the purchase funnel, he creates an account and provides an email address.
 Since he is now a known user, the purchase is attributed to his new known user profile.